ijlee2/codemod-utils/tutorials/ember-codemod-rename-test-modules/06-step-2-update-integration-tests.md

 ### Transform code

-In [Chapter 5](./05-step-1-update-acceptance-tests-part-2.md), we used AST Explorer, then moved the implementation to our codemod.
+In [Chapter 5](./05-step-1-update-acceptance-tests-part-2.md), we used AST Explorer to try out ideas, then moved the implementation to our codemod.
 We ended up with two functions, `getModuleName()` and `renameModule()`.

 <details>